Configure security settings

 Members who set up multifactor authentication can also register security keys through their settings page.
 Security keys allow members to complete second-step verification more securely and conveniently when signing in to their ArcGIS account.
 Supported security key options include USB security keys, Face ID, fingerprint readers, and phones.

 If you enable multifactor authentication for your organization, you can also turn on the Allow use of recovery codes.
 Members will be responsible for storing recovery codes in a secure location. toggle button.
 This allows members who have set up multifactor authentication through their settings page to print or download recovery codes.
 Recovery codes are one-time use codes that provide second-step verification when members sign in to their ArcGIS account.
-Recovery codes are useful when members lose physical access to their authenticator app—such as losing access to their phone while traveling or if their phone or security keys are stolen.
+Recovery codes are useful when members lose physical access to their authenticator app—such as losing access to their phone while traveling or if their phone or security keys are lost or stolen.

 If you enable multifactor authentication for your organization, you must designate at least two administrators who will receive email requests to disable multifactor authentication as needed on member accounts.
 ArcGIS Online sends emails on behalf of members who request help with multifactor authentication through the Having trouble signing in with your code? link (on the page where the member is asked to provide the authentication code).
 At least two administrators are required to ensure that at least one will be available to help members with any multifactor authentication issues.